The full list

 couldn't release anything on record.

-Some members of the group, Francesco Di Giacomo, Renato D'Angelo and Pier Luigi Calderoni (and for a short time even keyboardist Lino Stopponi, later with Panna Fredda), joined Banco del Mutuo Soccorso, while guitarist Nicola Agrimi was briefly with them and later entered Reale Accademia di Musica.
+Some members of the group, Francesco Di Giacomo, Renato D'Angelo and Pier Luigi Calderoni (and for a short time even keyboardist Lino Stopponi, later with Panna Fredda), joined Banco del Mutuo Soccorso, while guitarist Nicola Agrimi was later in Reale Accademia di Musica.

 The first line-up of Le Esperienze, dating to 1967, also included as keyboardist Leonardo Sasso, who was later founder and singer of Locanda delle Fate.